HumanCellAtlas/upload-service/README.md

 ### staging-api

 Is a Lambda Chalice/Connexion/Flask app that presents the HCASS REST API.
 The API is defined using an OpenAPI 2.0 Specification (Swagger) in `config/staging-api.yml`.

+### staging-checksum-daemon

+Is a Lambda Domovoi app triggered by S3 ObjectCreated events that computes checksums for uploaded files.

 ## Development Setup